 This manual is a step-by-step user guide to

 targets.
-It walks through basic usage, outlines general best practices, dives deep into advanced features like high-performance computing, and helps
+It walks through basic usage, explains best practices for writing code and managing projects, dives deep into advanced features like high-performance computing, and helps

 drake users transition to